walterhiggins/WMPJS/book-outline.md

     events.on( 'entity.ProjectileHitEvent', onProjectileHit );

-It doesn't really matter which of the 3 approaches you use but in the rare case you find you need to listen for events which are not part of the Bukkit standard events, you should choose method number 2 and pass the event type's fully qualified name to *events.on()*.
+It doesn't really matter which of the 3 approaches you use but in the rare case you find you need to listen for non-standard events, you should choose the second way and pass the event type's fully qualified name to *events.on()*.

 Of the 3 ways to register for events, using one of the *events* module's short-hand functions is probably the easiest.

 ### Types of Events and Event properties
 Once we register for an event the callback we provide will be executed whenever that event type occurs in the game.
 The callback is passed a parameter - the event which was fired.
 Typically, in your callback function you'll want to do something with the event.
-The event your callback receives as a parameter will usually have valuable information inside it - information you'll want to look at and use in your callback.
+The event your callback receives as a parameter will usually have information you'll want to look at and use in your callback.
 How do we know what information is inside a given event?
 It's time to revisit a topic we touched on in the previous chapter - *Inheritance*.

 ### Digging Deeper into Inheritance
 Every event callback function takes a single argument.
 You can call the parameter anything you like - *event* or you can shorten it to *evt* or even just *e*.
 We'll want to do something with the parameter in the function callback.
 In the case of the Ender Bow, we'll need to get some crucial information from the event so we can teleport the player.
 This is where - yet again - the Bukkit API Reference documentation and the ability to browse it, is essential.